Journalists on trial in Turkey mock conspiracy case

 Also in the dock was a former police chief, Hanefi Avci, who has written about the infiltration of the police by Gulenists.

-Turkey, a European Union candidate, is seen by some as a model of Muslim democracy in a region undergoing deep changes due to "Arab Spring" popular uprisings.
+Turkey, a European Union candidate that is seen by some as a model of Muslim democracy in a region undergoing deep changes due to "Arab Spring" popular uprisings.

 The AK Party is a socially conservative, economically liberal party led by pious Muslims.
 Secularists suspect the AK harbours a religious agenda, which Erdogan denies.